CMPSC-304-Robotic-Agents-Spring-2024/project03-gyamfi01/writing/report.md

 TODO: Include a screenshot of a terminal showing output from running the action client and 2-3 sentence reflection

 ## Challenges and Learning Experiences
+The assignment has given me trouble throughout the whole time I have tried to run it.
+Different commands just not working was really frusturating.
+Not being able to get to the bottom of it was even more frustrating.

-TODO: Discuss any challenges you have encountered during the work on this assignment and describe the biggest learning takeaways.
+: Discuss any challenges you have encountered during the work on this assignment and describe the biggest learning takeaways.